TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 ### Delete Object
 Delete selected objects.
 When a multipart object is deleted, the segment object is also deleted.

+## Create Signed URL
+Create a signed URL that allows free access to the specified object for the time you set, regardless of role-based access policies.

+> [Note]
+> Only single objects can be selected, not folder objects.
+> The validity period can be set in minutes, up to 720 minutes.

+> [Caution]
+> Signed URLs should be used with caution because if they are exposed, anyone can access the selected object.
+It is recommended that you set an appropriate validity period for your situation and use it to reduce the damage if your signed URL is exposed.

 ### Manage Object
 Check the selected object information and manage the properties.